madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 But patients expected time to move forward, not backward.
 Flipping the graph to show **oldest to newest** instantly made it more intuitive.
 Honestly, I love being wrong when it leads to a better design – moments like this are where the real learning happens.

-**Beyond the task analysis, we also gathered some rich qualitative insights that deepened our understanding of how patients experience their lab results and health journey:**
+Beyond the task analysis, we also gathered some rich qualitative insights that deepened our understanding of how patients experience their lab results and health journey.
 * Patients have incredibly strong date memory – they remember the exact date of diagnosis, treatment starts, and other milestones
 * They expressed a desire for more context around lab trends – could we overlay treatment dates or procedures to create a more cohesive story?
 * When I asked about any happy moments in their journey, every participant lit up.
 Common responses included: